GEOS-ESM/FILDA/src/MCBEF/README.md

 **NOTE**:

-The MCBEF was originally developed using the PyMC3 framework, which is the 3.0 version of the PyMC project, utilizing Theano as its tensor backend.
+The McBEF was originally developed using the PyMC3 framework, which is the 3.0 version of the PyMC project, utilizing Theano as its tensor backend.

 The PyMC development team later rebranded the project as PyMC and replaced Theano with Aesara as the tensor backend.
 More details can be found in the official documentation: